nasa/nos3/docs/wiki/Scenario_Patching.md

   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)

-It may also be helpful to have gone through the "Scenario_Nominal_Ops.md" prior to this one.
+It may also be helpful to have gone through the "Scenario_Nominal_Ops.md" prior to this one, as well as "Scenario_cFS.md".

 ## Walkthrough